Minerte/Gentoo-Install/MANUALLY GUIDE/guide.md

 ```
 gpg --verify stage3-*.tar.xz.asc stage3-*.tar.xz
 ```
-If everything is going to plan then we can extract it:
+If everything is correct, we can extract it:
 ```
 tar xpvf stage3-*.tar.xz --xattrs-include='*.*' --numeric-owner -C /mnt/gentoo
 ```
-but if it can't verify delete the stage3 files (both tar.xz and tar.xz.asc) and redownload them from different sources or wait little bit and then redownload them.
+If verification fails, delete the stage3 files (both tar.xz and tar.xz.asc) and redownload them from a different source, or wait a bit and try again.
-### 4 Basic System configures
+### 4 Basic System configurations
-Before we chroot into our new system we can edit some basic system like ***FSTAB***, ***Keyboard Layout*** and also custom ***Portage***. remember that you need to do:
+Before we chroot into our new system we can edit some basic system like ***FSTAB***, ***Keyboard Layout*** and also custom ***Portage***.
+Remember that you need to do:
 ```
 mv /path/to/custom_portage/ /mnt/gentoo/etc/portage/RIGHT_PORTAGE_FILE_DIRECTORY
 ```
 ### 5 Chroot
-Copy DNS info to chroot enviroment:
+Copy DNS info to chroot environment:
 ```
 cp --dereference /etc/resolv.conf /mnt/gentoo/etc/
 ```